 Chouchani’s disheveled, mendicant-esque appearance is often mentioned in accounts of his life.
 Wiesel wrote that Chouchani was “dirty,” “hairy,” and “looked like a hobo turned clown, or a clown playing hobo,” while according to another pupil, the Lithuanian-French philosopher Emmanuel Levinas, “his external appearance was quite unpleasant, some say even repugnant.”
 But he left a strong impression on his students, who called him a master of philosophy, mathematics, and the Talmud.
 Both men credit him with being one of their most influential teachers ever.

 Extremely little is known about Chouchani’s origins.
 Just after WWII, between 1947 and 1952, the rabbi lived in Paris, then vanished for several years, popping up in Israel for a while.
 Then he was hanging out in Paris again briefly.
 Finally, he moved to South America at some point, where he lived until he died.
-Beyond that, all that’s really known about this guy is that he was born in 1895, and even the location is unknown.
+Beyond that, all that’s really known about the guy is that he was born in 1895, and even the location is unknown.

 So is his real name.
 Chouchani and Shushani are thought to be nicknames, and possibly puns; Shushani is a demonym for someone from the Biblical city of Shushan, now in modern-day Iran.
-But no one’s even clear on WHY he was called that.
-Or when he started being called that.
-Or what the pun is, if there is one.
+But no one’s even clear on why he was called that, or when he started being called that—or what the pun is, if there is one.

 We do know that Chouchani died in 1968 and that he’s buried in Montevideo, Uruguay.
 Wiesel paid for his headstone and penned his epitaph, which reads: “The wise Rabbi Chouchani of blessed memory.
 His birth and his life are sealed in enigma.”
-Nailed it.

 In 1943, in the thick of WWII, four boys were playing in Hagley Wood outside of Stourbridge, England, when they made a grim discovery: a human skull in the hollow trunk of a witch hazel tree.
-When police returned to the scene, they found more goodies inside the tree—a nearly complete skeleton of a middle-aged woman along with some bits of clothing, a shoe, and a cheap wedding ring.
+When police returned to the scene, they found more—a nearly complete skeleton of a middle-aged woman along with some bits of clothing, a shoe, and a cheap wedding ring.
 A severed hand was subsequently discovered buried nearby.
 The corpse was found to have a piece of taffeta in its mouth, suggesting the woman had been asphyxiated, and she’d been dead about a year and a half.
 It’s surmised that she was stuffed into the tree while she was still warm, as rigor mortis would have prevented it.

 To add to the creepiness, strange messages started appearing around Christmas of 1943 or 1944 (sources differ).
 In the West Midlands town of Old Hill, not far from Hagley, a graffito in white chalk appeared on the side of an empty building, inquiring: WHO PUT LUEBELLA DOWN THE WYCH-ELM.
 (Witch hazel and wych elms are easily mistaken for one another.)
 Other similar phrases soon showed up in nearby locations, always including the name Bella or Luebella and frequently the name of Hagley Wood.
-After a week or two, the phrase became more consistent, taking the form of: WHO PUT BELLA IN THE WYCH [sometimes WITCH] ELM?
+After a week or two, the phrase became more consistent, taking the form of: WHO PUT BELLA IN THE WYCH (sometimes WITCH) ELM?